Kevin Smith Loses 51 Lbs. 6 Months After Massive Heart Attack

 The filmmaker revealed he decided to focus on his health after being hospitalized for a heart attack six months prior.

 "Six months ago from right now, I was in the hospital recovering from a heart attack I'd had the night before," he wrote.
-"When I went to my doctor a week later, she told me ‘The best thing you can do for yourself now is to lose 50 pounds.'
-Half a year later, I can report that I followed Doctor's orders: I started at 256 and now I weigh 205.
+"When I went to my doctor a week later, she told me 'The best thing you can do for yourself now is to lose 50 pounds.'
+Half a year later, I can report that I followed doctor's orders: I started at 256 and now I weigh 205.
 This is the lightest I've been since high school!"

 Smith, who is also a Weight Watchers ambassador, said his goal is to lose another 10 pounds so he can "get down to my birth weight of 195."